therekrab/frc-programming-reference/source/advanced/debugging/3_5_1_causes.rst

 physical hardware on the robot, there *must* be evidence that the mechanism is at fault.
-This could be log data (if you assume that the logging system is accurate), or data from some other source (live updates via NT or a visual proof that the mechanism is disconnected.
-If you cannot prove that is was hardware, you may assume it was while you also ensure that code is functioning as expected.
+This could be log data (if you assume that the logging system is accurate), or data from some other source (live updates via NT or a visual proof that the mechanism is disconnected).
+If you cannot prove that is was a hardware failure, it's a good idea to ensure that the code is functioning as expected.
 We'll discuss methods to verify the functionality of code in later parts of this section.

 Simple logical errors